sandrocsimas/bookshelf-filteration/README.md

 # Bookshelf Filteration (Filter + Validation)
 Sometimes you don't want to save all attributes of a model.
 There are cases that you want to save specific attributes according to scenario, for example an user update, an user creation, or when you want to force a avatar only edition.

-Bookshelf-filteration also uses validate.js to validate your model attributes with the difference that only filtered attributes will be validated in the case of filter presence.
+Bookshelf-filteration also uses validate.js to validate your model attributes with the difference that only filtered attributes will be validated.

 # Installation
 ````